© 2018. All right reserved. P S Ranjan & Co, Advocates & Solicitors Powered by VISHTECH

 Contingency Fee Agreements

 - As appears from rule 11, an advocate and solicitor may properly charge a fee taking into account the benefit that a client has received from the litigation and the value of the claim or the subject-matter of the dispute.
-Therefore, it is proper to fix a fee at or towards the end of the litigation when the amount of benefit and the value of the claim or subject-matter become more apparent.
-Delayed billing may however attract higher fees than usual because the advocate and solicitor is paid later than usual for his services.
+Therefore, it is proper to fix a fee at or towards the end of the litigation when the amount of benefit and the value of the claim or subject-matter, if any, become more apparent.
+Delayed billing may however attract higher fees than usual because the advocate and solicitor is paid later than usual for his or her services.

 High Costs in Medico-Legal Cases

-- 11 In medico-legal cases, the costs can be high, especially in cases of claims of low value.
+- In medico-legal cases, the costs can be high, especially in cases of claims of low value.
 The costs in medico-litigation are usually far higher than in ordinary personal injury litigation.
 Sometimes, in medical malpractice cases, the party and party costs and, even more so, the solicitor and client costs exceed the value of the claim.
+Therefore, not surprisingly, many clients want to know what benefit they would be left with at the end of the engagement.

 Cases with a Medico-Legal Content